 After the surgery, patients are slowly awakened and shifted to a post-anesthesia care unit for monitoring.
 During this time, the patient is under close surveillance to see major changes in their vital signs, signs of pain, or complications in surgery.
 The length of recovery time depends on the time of surgery you received.

-If you have an open gall bladder removal surgery you need to stay in the hospital a few days after.
+If you have an open gall bladder stone removal surgery you need to stay in the hospital a few days after.
 Patients require 6 to 8 weeks to heal their bodies completely.

-Laparoscopy doesn’t take as much time as the open surgery does.
+Laparoscopy doesn’t take as much time as open surgery does.
 Patients feel less pain and heal faster after this surgery.
 Most patients are allowed to go home after 24 hours and return to daily activities after a week or two.